Resources for Managers

 Ice Allocation

 Our Ice Scheduler is Nadine Bayley.
-She is incharge of allocating ice to all the Richmond Jets teams.
+Nadine is in charge of allocating ice to all the Richmond Jets teams.
 If you need to exchange, add, or cancel ice, please contact Nadine directly.

 Nadine Bayley